aurelia-contrib/aurelia-getting-started/guides/how-to-use-cli-to-develop-plugin.md

 `cli+requirejs` already did most job for us, it provided tasks `transpile`, `process-css` and `process-markup` for js/css/html files.
 By default, task `build` writes bundles to `scripts/`.

-What we want to do here is to extends the 3 tasks, instead of pipe to cli bundler, pipe to folder `dist/` directly.
+What we want to do here is to extend the 3 tasks.
+Instead of pipe to cli bundler, we pipe to folder `dist/` directly.

 #### first, (optional) write source and output folder into `aurelia.json`.